MiltonOlaf/miltonolaf.github.io/index.md

 ---
 # **Hi, i'm Milton.**

-I'm a computer engineer and software developer who enjoys working on highly complex applications especially with Python, also an AI enthusiast, interested in ML engineering and low-shot learning.
+I'm a software engineer who enjoys working on complex applications especially with Python, also an AI enthusiast, interested in ML engineering and low-shot learning.

 Right now working at Cornershop by Uber and building [hyplatform](https://hyplatform.io).